 Program-vicinity is typically used to load pieces of programs at what in Common-Lisp is called compile-time.
-But program-vicinity is also used at run-time for locating the software license or help text, for
+But program-vicinity is also used at run-time for locating the software license or help text, for instance.

-For a compiled system (with multiple files) this would be the directory where the object or executable files are.
+That's not what srfi-59.html says: For a compiled system (with multiple files) this would be the directory where the object or executable files are.

 Must source-vicinity be distinct from program-vcinity?

 Perhaps not, depending on how it is defined.
 Consider: f.scm: (define (f) (source-vicinity)) g.scm: (define v (f)) Top-level: (load "f.scm") (load "g.scm") What is the value of v?
 It should return "f.scm".
 I do believe this is useful, for diagnostics.
 If you replace source-vicinity by program-vicinity, and the latter is defined as "Returns the vicinity of the currently loading Scheme code" then the result would be "g.scm".
 Is that useful?
 I don't know.
 If only one of these results is useful, then you can combine them. -- --Per Bothner per@xxxxxxxxxxx http://per.bothner.com/